 Notify EH&S at 206.616.5835 or chmwaste@uw.edu before treating hazardous waste.
-Please review the following web page for example treatment methods.
+Please review the EH&S website for example treatment methods.

 You must keep a log of all hazardous wastes you have treated and provide it to EH&S upon request.
 An example chemical treatment log is online.